lena-voita/good-translation-wrong-in-context/README.md

 The test sets are [here](./consistency_testsets).

+In the following, we give an overview of the consistency test sets and provide instructions how to use them.

 ## Description

 [Contrastive test sets](./consistency_testsets) are test sets for targeted evaluation of several discourse phenomena: deixis, ellipsis (two test sets for VP ellipsis and morphological inflection) and lexical cohesion.
 Each test set contains contrastive examples.
 It is specifically designed to test the ability of a system to adapt to contextual information and handle the phenomenon under consideration.